MCB Types, Uses, and Answers for Beginners!

 Based on the curve of the MCB it trips during any over-current situation to protect the load.

-The miniature circuit breaker current rating is the maximum current the mcb can withstand in normal operation conditions without tripping.
+The current rating of a miniature circuit breaker (MCB) represents the maximum current it can handle under normal operating conditions without tripping.

-If the mcb rating is lower than the load current it will trip.
-In case the voltage rating is lower than the circuit voltage the breaker insulation will get damaged and a possible short circuit may occur.
+If the MCB’s current rating is lower than the load current, it will trip unnecessarily.
+Similarly, if the MCB’s voltage rating is lower than the circuit voltage, the breaker’s insulation could fail, leading to a potential short circuit.

 What is the meaning of 10kA in MCB?